 | Max pax capacity | 132 |

 The 737-700 is a very popular NG model with seating for approximately 140 passengers.
 It combines improved fuel efficiency, range, and modern cockpit technology.
-Airlines widely use it for both short and medium-haul flights, thanks to its balanced performance and operating costs.
+Airlines widely use it for both short and medium-haul flights.

 | ICAO code | B737 |